 Appropriate attire is mandatory on laboratory days.
 This includes closed toe shoes, long pants or skirts to cover legs, no dangling jewelry or scarves, hair must be pulled or tied back, goggles must be worn at all times unless instructed otherwise by the teacher.
-Failure to come properly dressed will result in being barred from the lab.
+Failure to dress properlywill result in the student being barred from the lab.